DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

    * :ref:`L298N Motor Driver (dual)` - 2A
    * :ref:`Makerfabs H-Bridge Motor Shield` - 8A
    * :ref:`BTS7960 IBT_2 Board (single)` - 43A
+   * :ref:`Dual Motor Driver Module H-bridge MOSFET IRF3205` - 15A

-  **Hard to Use Boards (Tinkerer or Engineer Level)** - these boards require you to add your own config to the config.h file, and may not have good current sensing.
+  **Expert Level Boards (Tinkerer or Engineer Level)** - these boards require you to add your own config to the config.h file, and may not have good current sensing.
 That said, if you buy a separate current sense board, we particularly like the IBT_2 board (though you will need 2 of them or some other board for the programming track)

    * :ref:`Keyes/Fundumoto ("Beeper Board")` - 2A
    * :ref:`Velleman KA03 (kit) VMA03 (soldered)` - 2A